-Nestled in the Canadian Rockies, the town of Banff is surrounded on all sides by National and Provincial Parks boasting some of the most beautiful landscapes that Canada offers.
-You’ll have the unique opportunity to experience the iconic day hikes in the surrounding parks, the atmosphere of the quaint mountain town, and the rarely experienced tranquility of the remote backcountry.
+First, spend three days hiking in and exploring nearby national and provincial parks.
+The town of Banff is surrounded on all sides by them, boasting some of the most beautiful landscapes that Canada offers.
+Experience the iconic hiking trails in the surrounding parks, the atmosphere of the quaint mountain town, and the quiet backcountry bliss amongst flanneled femmes.

 - Explore the Canadian Rockies in Banff and the surrounding National and Provincial Parks that will lead you to turquoise lakes, past waterfalls, along pointed mountain ridge lines, and through luscious green valleys.